ikurowski/pomodoro/README.md

 ## 📝 Description

-Pomodoro is a React Native app that helps you track your focus time and manage your tasks.
-With a built-in task manager, you can easily create, edit, and delete tasks, and track your progress using the Pomodoro technique. 🚀
+Pomodoro is a React Native mobile application designed to help you track your focus time and manage your tasks.
+With a built-in task manager, you can easily create, edit, and delete tasks and track your progress using the Pomodoro technique.
+The Pomodoro technique involves working for a set amount of time, usually 25 minutes, followed by a short break, usually 5 minutes.
+This app allows you to customize the length of your focus and break sessions and store this data using AsyncStorage.
+The app also features animations and sound effects to enhance the user experience.

 ## 📷 Screenshots